Manage the MalOp Workflow

 Escalate a MalOp

 To quickly note that a MalOp requires addressing, click the Escalate button in the MalOp’s Escalation column.
 If the column is not visible, click the columns icon on the upper right of the MalOps list and check the box next to Escalation.
-To deescalate a MalOp, click the ‘x’ next to the MalOp’s ‘Escalated’ label in the Escalation column.
+To remove a MalOp from esclation, click the x next to the MalOp’s Escalated label in the Escalation column.

-You can quickly view escalated MalOps using the Escalated Malops only checkbox on the upper right of the MalOps list.
+You can quickly view escalated MalOps using the Escalated Malops only checkbox on the upper right of the MalOps list (for environments not using the new Data Platform infrastructure) or by selecting Escalated in the Investigation status section in the filters on the left side of the screen (for environments using the new Data Platform infrastructure).

 Add MalOp labels